Austin Slater Player Props: Giants vs. Rockies

 Austin Slater At The Plate

-- Slater is batting .342 with two doubles, two home runs and nine walks.
+- Slater is hitting .338 with two doubles, three home runs and nine walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.